gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 ## Sneaky Aggregation
 Be aware that many visualizations will need to deal with aggregation that happens _automatically_.

 For systems work our dashboards must deal with wildly varying time windows as our users scoot around.
 The default for most system dashboards is a “current” view showing something ranging from the last hour to the last fifteen minutes.
 Assuming ten second intervals, every hour will contain 360 data points!
-Because there are only so many usable pixels for each of our precious little charts, dashboarding tools must make decisions about how to fit all those data points in a narrow in a small box.
+Because there are only so many usable pixels for each of our precious little charts, dashboarding tools must make decisions about how to fit all those data points in a small box.

 ![Automated aggregation example](/assets/images/dash-p2-aggregation.png)
 <br>_The top chart covers 15 minutes, the bottom 1 week.
 Note how we completely lose the periodic increase in latency due to the automated average aggregation.
 The resolution is shown to the right of the chart title._